ThomasRitschel/microaggregates/README.md

 # microaggregates
-Numerical Model to Simulate Soil Aggregate Development from Minerals of Different Shape and Surface properties in 3D
+Numerical Model to Simulate Soil Aggregate Development from Minerals of Different Shape and Surface properties in 3D using Diffusion-Limited Aggregation and the DLVO Theory